What is Eating My Plants at Night?

 Have you ever wandered into your garden late at night?
 It’s a different world.

-It’s literally alive with creepy-crawlies.
+It’s alive with creepy crawlies.
 Don’t let the small size fool you.

 One hungry caterpillar can eat holes through multiple leaves in a single night.
 So can slugs.

-As for animals, a deer can do a magic trick by making a fully grown bush completely disappear.
+As for animals, a deer can do a magic trick by making a fully-grown bush disappear entirely.

 Continue reading below to learn about the various nighttime garden raiders that never know when to stop.

 What is eating my plants at night?

 Animals eating your plants at night include rabbits, deer, squirrels, chipmunks, voles, woodchucks, groundhogs, and skunks.
 They do a lot of damage.
 But so do nighttime-feeding insects such as caterpillars, Mexican bean beetles, flea beetles, Japanese beetles, the tarnished plant bug, and slugs.